• Skip to main content

 This basic recipe is all you need to get you to brigadeiro bliss

 The ingredient list is small, but brigadeiro does require some attention.
-You need to cook the mixture on low heat for a good 12-15 minutes to achieve the correct consistency.
+You need to cook the mixture on medium low heat for a good 12-15 minutes to achieve the correct consistency.
 You have to stir it over the stove for the entire time, do not walk away.

 I repeat, do not walk away from the stove!